 In people with both MUS and insecure attachment the need for safety is even more critical (Payne & Brooks, 2019).

-Hence the group needs to be a safe place, non-threatening and social to give a sense of belonging e.g. through group movement, shared purpose.
+Hence the group needs to be a safe place, non-threatening and social to give a sense of belonging .

 No one need disclose their symptom/s which helps enable experimentation and exploration of symptoms.